LANDLORD - TENANT LAW

 If your landlord has given you an eviction notice without just cause, or you believe that the landlord is attempting to wrongfully evict you, you have rights.

 Call Steven Adair MacDonald & Partners, P.C. in San Francisco, California, at 415-956-6488 today.
-In a free consultation a lawyer can review your case and discuss your legal options.
+In a consultation a lawyer can review your case and discuss your legal options.

 Boldly Telling Your Side Of The Story

 Steven Adair MacDonald & Partners, P.C. has been handling landlord-tenant cases for more than 25 years.
 Having represented both property owners and tenants, we understand the eviction process and the mistakes landlords sometimes make when seeking to evict tenants.
 When we represent you, we will ask questions such as: